Small-scale Lyman alpha forest cosmology with PRIYA: Constraints from XQ100 and KODIAQ-SQUAD one-dimensional flux power spectra: Inference Scheme and Likelihood Function

 We limit the KODIAQ-SQUAD P1D to $k=0.0055 - 0.065 \,\mathrm{s/km}$ and $z=2.6-4.2$.
 It was suggested in Ref.~\cite{2022MNRAS.509.2842K} to only use $0.004 < k < 0.1 \,\mathrm{s/km}$ as a conservative cut.
 We remove additional bins, so that the lowest $k$ bin is $k=0.0055 \,\mathrm{s/km}$.
 This is to avoid potential cosmic variance issues due to the small sample size, and because eBOSS already measures the low-$k$ P1D well.
 Our focus here is on the small-scale P1D.
 The maximum $k$ is set to $0.065 \,\mathrm{s/km}$, due to the limited resolution of our simulation suite rather than the data itself.
 Scales above $0.065 \,\mathrm{s/km}$ have $4 - 10\%$ resolution convergence error in our HF simulation suite at some redshift bins, which is comparable to the error of the KODIAQ-SQUAD P1D.

 We also limit the analysed redshift range to $z=2.6 - 4.2$, excluding data at high and low redshifts, as it is known that these ranges are difficult to handle data-wise.
 There have been discussions on the disagreement between eBOSS and other P1D measurements such as DESI DR1 and KODIAQ-SQUAD in bins with $z < 2.6$ (see, e.g., Ref.~\cite{Naim:2025, 2024JCAP...07..029F}).
-These low-redshift bins are from quasar sightlines with shorter wavelength segments, which are more challenging for DLA finders.
-At high redshift $z > 4.2$, the sample size is small, which makes the covariance difficult to estimate, and implies limited impact on the overall cosmological inference in any case.
+These low-redshift bins are from quasar sightlines with shorter wavelength segments, which are more challenging for DLA finders. \add{In particular, Ref.~\cite{Naim:2025} suggests this low-$z$ disagreement may stem from automated DLA finders mistakenly classifying sub-DLAs as DLAs, contaminating the DLA mask.
+We have verified that including the $z=2.2$--$2.4$ bins shifts the cosmological parameters $A_P$ and $n_P$ by $\leq 0.2\sigma$ while the mean-flux parameters $\tau_0$ and $\delta\tau_0$ change significantly; we therefore conservatively omit these bins, since the omission only mildly affects cosmology while reducing data-level tension between surveys.} At high redshift $z > 4.2$, the sample size is small, which makes the covariance difficult to estimate, and implies limited impact on the overall cosmological inference in any case.

 The KODIAQ-SQUAD P1D is a re-reduction of all available Keck and UVES spectra across a wide range of target selection strategies over 300+ PIs.
 Ref.~\cite{2022MNRAS.509.2842K} noted that KODIAQ targets O~{\sc iv} systems while UVES targets known DLAs, which introduce a selection bias toward higher HCD contamination.
 We will discuss the impact of this selection bias on our results in \S~\ref{sec:results} and \S~\ref{sec:discussion}.